RoadrunnerWMC/Level-Info-Editor/readme.md

 ----------------------------------------------------------------

 Level Info Editor is a program which can edit and save copies of LevelInfo.bin from Newer Super Mario Bros.
 Wii.

+**Note:** World names as seen on the HUD and in the file select menu are not loaded from LevelInfo.bin.
+They are stored in the world map files themselves, and can be edited with Koopatlas.
+(The "Yoshi's Island" text displayed on a brand-new savefile slot is an exception; for technical reasons, this string is hardcoded.)
+To fully modify world names, you'll need to edit them in those places, too.
+[See this page for more details.](https://horizon.miraheze.org/wiki/Editing_World_Names)

 ----------------------------------------------------------------